Careers

 Location: Virtual oversight of student learning experiences with preceptors with a community health focus

-• Wednesday Jan 10th – Friday April 5th, 2024 (Note: No clinical during the Reading Week – Feb 19th – 23rd, 2024, and Good Friday – Friday March 29th, 2024).
+• Wednesday September 11th – Friday December 6th, 2024 (Note: No clinical during the Reading Week – October 21st through 25th, 2024).

-Variable days, online and synchronous clinical discussions
+Variable days, online and synchronous clinical discussions.

 Pay rate: Clinical Instructors will be paid a stipend or be paid via secondment from the respective facility for each course based on the requirements for the course.
 Please note that UofT graduate students will be paid the CUPE 3902 Unit 1 rate.